MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 For general, initial Dev environment setup, you can open any type of `.sln` file from the `WebView2Samples` repo:

 *  A platform-specific `.sln` file in a subdirectory of the `GettingStartedGuides` directory.
-These match the Get Started tutorials and are completed examples that demonstrate a couple API features.
+These match the Getting Started tutorials and are completed examples that demonstrate a couple API features.

 *  The Win32 `.sln` file containing multiple platform projects, in the `SampleApps` directory.
 This is a comprehensive API demonstration.